YokoLu/JupyterDataScience_Climate/README.md

 This repository consists of projects derived from the Data Science course (Data 8) of University California Berkeley.
 These projects are part of the MATH108 Foundations of Data Science at the City College of San Francisco in Fall 2024.
-The course used Jupyter notebook using Python, mainly the NumPy library.
+The course uses Jupyter notebook using Python, mainly the NumPy library.

 Project 1: World Population and Poverty